By Rajkamal Rao

 In many ways, this expanded definition of merit is unique only to the higher education sector - and is something that a student is unlikely to experience throughout his or her career unless he or she wants to become a politician.
 When you apply for a job at IBM, IBM couldn't care less what you did with your free time.

 Our takeawayThe landscape is changing rapidly.
 If your child is considering a highly selective school, extracurricular activities are critical to your child's chances of getting in.
-Otherwise, extracurricular pursuits are not quite so important.
+Otherwise, if applying to schools ranked between 20 and 100, extracurricular pursuits are not quite so important.
+Regardless of college admissions, extracurricular activities help shape a student's profile like nothing else, so one or two strong activities should form a student's profile.

 As to how many extracurricular activities are important, we will address this question in a separate post.